D4majaUK/D4majaUK/about.md

 ![Queen Elizabeth II](/Portfolio/images/Queen-Elizabeth-II.png)

-> God of love, we thank you for the life of The Queen,
+> "God of love, we thank you for the life of The Queen,
 >
 > for her service to our nation, and for her faith in you.
 >